Resources

 Treatment of Viral Fever

-There is no specific treatment for Viral Fever, as viruses do not respond to antibiotics.
+Viral fever has no specific treatment, as viruses do not respond to antibiotics.
 However, doctors focus on relieving the symptoms the patients exhibit.

-Here is a list of some of the treatment options and home remedies for viral infections.
+Here is a list of some treatment options and home remedies for viral infections.

 • Lukewarm baths: Taking a bath in lukewarm water helps reduce the body temperature.

-• Over-the-counter medications: Medications such as acetaminophen and ibuprofen can be taken to relieve fever, pain, and inflammation.
-Aspirin should not be given to children or teens due to the higher risk of getting serious conditions such as Reye's syndrome.
+• Over-the-counter medications: Medications such as acetaminophen and ibuprofen can relieve fever, pain, and inflammation.
+Aspirin should not be given to children or teens due to the higher risk of developing serious conditions, such as Reye's syndrome.

-• Rest: Taking complete bed rest is vital for the sick individual.
+• Rest: Getting adequate rest is vital for the recovery of the sick individual.

 • Hydration: High intake of fluids keeps the body hydrated and prevents dehydration.